mrgarvitoffice/LearnMint-Ai/README.md

 ### 2. CRITICAL: Set up Environment Variables

 Create a file named `.env` in the root of your project.
-Add the following content. **It is strongly recommended to replace these example keys with your own personal API keys for full functionality and to avoid rate limits or suspension.**
+Add the following content:

 ```env
 # For Genkit AI Features (Notes, Quizzes, Flashcards, Chatbot AI)